er537/blog/_posts/2023-09-05-whisper_interpretability.md

 ![UK](/blog/assets/images/whisper_interpretability/decoder/embedding_space/UK_embed.png)
 ![duck](/blog/assets/images/whisper_interpretability/decoder/embedding_space/duck_embed.png)

-## Features in the decoder
+## The decoder learns semantic features analogous to those found in LLMs

-Finally, we collected maximally activating dataset examples (using the same dataset of 10,000 2s audio clips) for the neuron basis of decoder `blocks.0.mlp.1`.
-We find that they often activate on semantically similar concepts, suggesting that a) the model is already activing on the word level by the first MLP layer and b) it has aquired rudimentary language modelling capabilities like a weak LLM.
+Finally, we collected maximally activating dataset examples (using the same dataset of 10,000 2s audio clips) for the neuron basis of the decoder `blocks.0.mlp.1`.
+We find that even in the first layer of the decoder they often activate on semantically similar concepts.
+This suggests that a) the model is already operating on the word level by the first MLP layer and b) it has aquired rudimentary language modelling capabilities like a weak LLM.
 Below we show the transcripts for the maximally activating dataset examples for some neurons in `decoder.blocks.0.mlp.1`.

 ### Neuron 10 - Food Related